mattcoldwater/Video-ReID/README.md

 `--path test_imgs`: For calculating similarity score of tracklets, set args.path as the path of all tracklets, the path structure should be like ./identity_xx/tracklet_xx/xxx.png
 The result will be saved in `result.csv`

+### Best threshold
+`--roc` to enable this mode, it will produce the best threshold, TP_TN.png and ROC.png.

 ### Performance of the paper

 | Model            | mAP |CMC-1 | CMC-5 | CMC-10 | CMC-20 |